Heather Cloud: Political career

-From 2011 until 2019, Cloud served as the mayor of Turkey Creek, where she and her husband also operate a trucking business and a café.
-In 2018, Cloud ran in a special election for Louisiana Secretary of State, but came in 8th place with 5% of the vote.
+Cloud served as the mayor from 2011 until 2019.
+In 2018, Cloud ran in a special election for Louisiana Secretary of State but finished in 8th place, receiving only 5% of the vote.

 In July 2019, Cloud announced her candidacy to succeed term-limited Democratic State Senator Eric LaFleur.
 That October, Cloud defeated Democratic State Representatives Robert Johnson and Bernard LeBas with 63% of the vote.